Brunch & Batter

 *See the recipe card for full instructions.

-2. Toasting the pine nuts adds a little more dimension to the pesto.
+• Toasting the pine nuts adds a little more dimension to the pesto.
 To toast the nuts, add them to a small pan over medium heat.
-Cook a few minutes until browned, stirring occasionally.
+Cook for a few minutes, stirring occasionally, until browned.

-3. Add more oil if needed to get the consistency right.
-You want the pesto thick but pourable.
+• Add more oil as needed.
+You want the pesto thick, but pourable.

 Substitutions and variations

-If you find that you don't have all the ingredients, there are several swaps you can make and still have a delicious red pepper pesto.
+If you don't have all the ingredients, there are several swaps you can make and still have a delicious red pepper pesto.

 • Oregano- Try another herb or a combination of herbs such as basil, thyme, or parsley.